BartMassey/wordle5/README.md

 specifically, I started by responding to this
 [Reddit thread](https://www.reddit.com/r/learnrust/comments/x5ykmt/comment/in7l45g/).

-This program currently solves the problem in about 6ms for me.
+Parker's original solution took about a month: over 2.7 million seconds.
+This program currently solves the problem in about 6ms for me, more than 8.5 orders of magnitude faster.
 See the [Performance](#performance) section below for much more information.

 ## Algorithm